 A significant key here is the term "negligent".
 As professionals, we must be willing to accept responsibility for our negligent acts, but we do not have to accept responsibility for all acts.
 Negligence is a legal term requiring interpretation and proof.
-"Acts" are just events or actions, including a necessary response to someone else's actions, for which we are not responsible.
+"Acts" are just events or actions, including a necessary response to someone else's actions.

-Here are some examples of broad, intermediate and narrow form indemnification clauses and what makes them good or bad...
+Here are some examples of indemnification clauses and what makes them good or bad...